-My first time creating a galette, I came up with the Southern Cornmeal Galette.
-If you haven’t tried it, it is amazing.
-Angels sing when it comes out of the oven.
+My first time creating a vegan galette, I came up with the Southern Cornmeal Galette.
+If you haven’t tried it, it is savory, hearty and tastes amazing.
 After I tasted it, I thought, “My work with galettes is done.”
+Until now.

 Pecan, Pear and Fennel Galette